 15. Use Images of Local Landmarks - Have you ever watched a movie and saw a landmark you recognized?
 It’s pretty cool, right?
 You can admit it.
 It’s cool seeing stuff you recognize on screens when you didn’t expect it.
 So using local images on your website is a great way to connect with your local audience and remind them you’re local.
 Your website should be an extension of your agency and pictures of the local people and landscape is a great way to show who you are.

 16. Make Custom Landing Pages - A landing page is a page on your website specifically designed to get visitors to sign up for something or get a quote.
-You usually use landing pages with paid ads because you can send traffic right to the landing page you want.
+You usually use landing pages with online ads because you can send traffic right to the landing page you want.
 That could be getting a quote, signing up for an email list, or anything else.
 Make many different landing pages with varied messages, images, layouts, etc. and see which one works best.
 Or create many landing pages for different industries, demographics, traffic sources, etc.

 17. Add a Facebook Page Like Button - You can put a Facebook like button on your website that makes people become fans of your agency's page when they click the button.
 Check it out right at the top right corner of this webpage.
 Click Here to visit the page on Facebook where you set this button up.